CommWebTeam/en_to_fr_mapper/README.md

 8. If the line or tag contains the substring "aragraph" (for "paragraph" / "Paragraph"), ignores differences in numbers, so that differing paragraph numbers won't prevent a match.
 - for example, "paragraph 234" will match to "&lt;p>paragraph 8&lt;/p>".

 Note that rules 3 to 8 are checked one-by-one and mostly independently of each other, meaning a match cannot follow multiple rules (e.g. if a row of content can only be matched if both list numberings are removed and math tags are ignored, then it will not be matched).
 An exception is that a few of the later checks also ignore spacing differences.
 The document is searched fully for each of the above rules before moving onto the next rule.
-At the end, the indices of the first 100 English contents that were not found at all in the new English structure (and so failed to be mapped) are printed to the console.

 Each row of the English content is only searched for once, with the first instance of the content found being replaced, but duplicate English content rows in the list are searched for independently.

 To prevent false positives, some of these rules require the content being searched for to be a minimum string length (as the user inputs).
 For the rules that require a minimum string length, case is also ignored in the search.

-[English content rows indicating extra French tags, as described in part 1](#extra-tag-in-the-french-document), are treated independently of the rest of the content list.
+[English content rows indicating extra French tags, as described in part 1](#extra-tag-in-the-French-document), are treated independently of the rest of the content list.
 The appropriate tags containing the corresponding French contents are appended to the preceding row of the French content list.
 This is done before any of the regular content has been mapped.

 ### Extra translations and cleaning after doing the main mapping